institutedata/capstone-rodasamortin/README-AnimeBasket.md

 5. IOD Module slides

 ## Books
-To work on my soft skills to become a great colleague and user advocate.
+To work on my soft skills.
+I want become a great developer and user advocate.

 1. The Pragmatic Programmer by David Thomas, Andrew Hunt
 2. The Design of Everyday Things by Don Norman